 Thai Permanent Residency is an option after you have been staying in Thailand for a few years.
 Once you are convinced that Thailand is for you then the Thai Permanent Residence certificate is an option however it does come with its own conditions as set by Thai immigration.
 These conditions have been listed below as there are a number of ways to qualify for the Thai Permanent Residence certificate.
 Once you have this status in Thailand you no longer need to worry about renewing your Thai visa every year.

 The first condition for the permanent residence certificate is that you have to have lived in Thailand for at least three consecutive years with a non-immigrant visa.
-These could be a Thailand Business Visa or a Thai Retirement visa or more common the Marriage Visa for Thailand.
-The PR status is only offered once a year and there is a limit to the amount of foreigners by nationality who may apply each year.
+These could be a Thailand Business Visa or a Thai Retirement visa or more commonly the Marriage Visa for Thailand.
+The PR status is only offered once a year and there is a limit to the number of foreigners by nationality who may apply each year.

 Having a permanent residence certificate has its advantages as listed below so it is well worth apply for it.
 The following would be the advantages of the permanent residency status:

-There are a number of privileges with having permanent residence certificate.
+There are a number of privileges with having a permanent residence certificate.
 As mentioned above there are numerous advantages to this.
 These privileges that you can now enjoy are as follows: